New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 2. Solder on the female 1x4 header row onto the underside of the USB breakout.
 Solder on the 1x4 male header row to the corresponding adjecent pins (labeled VSS, GND, D-, and D+).

 ![Solder diagram](https://cloud-15azhb7wk-hack-club-bot.vercel.app/0usb-solder.jpg)
-3. To program, insert the USB breakout such that it is self-contained.
+3. To program the board, attach the USB breakout board as shown in the photo.
+Once the board is programmed, the USB breakout board can be removed for flight.

 ![USB Connection Diagram](https://cloud-fy2mwui0k-hack-club-bot.vercel.app/0usb-diagram.jpg)

 ## Antenna System
-This system relies on the 70cm amateur radio band (420-450 MHz in the US).
-A braided copper *monopole* is included cut to the perfect length for this frequency.
+This system relies on the 70cm amateur radio band (420-450 MHz in the US), and requires an amateur radio license, issued by the FCC, to operate.
+A pre-cut braided copper *monopole* is included, optimized to transmit on this frequency.
 The included antenna is a quarter-wave monopole, meaning that the antenna is just a quarter of the wavelength of the signal, and yet it maintains a good SWR (quantification of how much signal is reflected back into the transmitter).
-There is a pad that supports a quarter-wave monopole, but also provides grounding pads for a more advanced antenna.
+There is a pad that supports a quarter-wave monopole, but also provides grounding pads for a coax connector if alternate antennas wish to be used.
 <details>
 <summary>Why does this work?</summary>
 A 1/4 wave monopole antenna works by using a quarter of the wavelength of the signal, which creates a resonant frequency that efficiently radiates radio waves.
 The ground plane acts as a reflector, effectively doubling the antenna's length and improving signal strength and quality.